viant/bqtail/dispatch/README.md

 - ErrorURL: - errors location
 - DeferTaskURL: transient storage location for managing deferred tasks (both BqTail and BqDispatch have to use the same URL)
 - Routes: post job tasks matching rules (no more than one route can be matched)
-- RoutesBaseURL: base URL where each route is JSON file with routes arrays
+- RoutesBaseURL: base URL where each rule is JSON file with routes arrays